BboxLab/bboxapi-ibmfunction-watson-sample/README.md

 ![](result.png?raw=true)

 ## Security Requirements:
-In order to make the call to the IBM Cloud Function you must first retreive an API key corresponding to your IBM cloud function/action.
+In order to make the call to the IBM Cloud Function you must first retrieve an API key corresponding to your IBM cloud function/action.
 You can find this key in your account at the following url :

 https://console.bluemix.net/openwhisk/learn/api-key